This blog post was updated on April 5, 2023.

-You might just book a hotel that is advertised as pet-friendly.
-You show up and find that “pet-friendly” means a pretty penny.
-Most hotels, even if they are pet-friendly, will charge some sort of pet fee.
-These fees can vary, ranging from daily charges for every night of your stay to pricey deposits just for bringing your four-legged friend.
+Be sure to check out any fees and restrictions on pets that your hotel might have in place.
+You might just book a hotel that is advertised as pet-friendly only to show up and find that “pet-friendly” means forking over a pretty penny.
+Most hotels, even if they’re pet-friendly, will charge some sort of pet fee.
+These fees can vary.
+Some may include daily charges for every night of your stay.
+Others will require pricey deposits just to bring your four-legged friend.

 Your Pet Doesn’t Have a Clean Bill of Health

-You’re Planning on Booking Your Hotel Room Last Minute
+You Book Your Hotel Room Last Minute

 Your Pet Lacks I.D.

 At home, your pet might like to roam freely without a collar full of I.D. tags.
 But when you travel, not having an I.D. tag can lead to heart-breaking problems.
 Since travel can scare some pets, you don’t want to have your dog or cat bolt the second you get out at a rest stop.
 Also, if you haven’t already, now might be the time to microchip your pet.
 This can help someone identify you as the owner if your pet gets away.